 Jimmy is interested in bees and he has been asked to write a report about them.
 However, something goes wrong and the information in his report is not in the right order.
 Rewrite the report making sure that it has the following:

-- A title

-- An opening statement

-- A description of what the bee looks like
+A description of what the bee looks like

-- Information about where it lives
+Information about where it lives

-- Information about what it does
+Information about what it does

-- A final statement summarising the report
+A final